 Make your own Fruit Fly Trap

-Put apple cider vinegar in a small bowl or jar.
+Fruit flies often appear in areas where fruit or vegetables are fermenting outside, the produce left behind after harvesting nature's bounty.
+They seek entry into warmer areas through opened doors or windows.
+Ant don't forget to check for that long-forgotten bag of onions or potatoes in the pantry.
+For a simple trap, try placing some apple cider vinegar at the bottom of a small bowl or jar.
 Mix in a little dish washing soap, creating bubbles on the top.
-Leave the mixture in the area of the flies on your counter.
-The fruit flies will be attracted to the vinegar, then land on the suds and sink into the liquid.
+Leave the mixture in the area of the flies.
+The fruit flies will be attracted to the vinegar, then land on the suds where they can't escape and sink into the liquid.

 Keep Us Informed